SET08103-CW-Group4Fri11/devops/README.md

 When creating the pull request:
 - base: develop
 - compare: feature/myfeature
 - Complete any other info as best as you can, such as, project, milestone, etc.
+- After the pull request has been created, ask a colleague for a peer review if possible
 ### <ins>**Do never push directly to Develop, Main or Release**</ins>

 ## Group 4 - Friday - 11am